hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Now, if you'd dance a step or two to show,
 >
-> This lady your superior stile; I know
+> This lady your superior style; I know
 >
 > If she approve, then, sir, she'll recommend.
 >